Sparse Linear Ensemble Systems and Structural Controllability: Analysis and Proofs of Main Results

-Prop.~\ref{prop:redminimal} is now established by Lemmas~\ref{lem:KsubsetG}, \ref{lem:googl} and~\ref{lem:ba}.
+Prop.~\ref{prop:redminimal} is now established by Lemmas~\ref{lem:KsubsetG}, \ref{lem:googl}, and~\ref{lem:ba}.

-For the remainder of the subsection, we will focus only on the digraphs in $\mathcal{K}$.
+For the remainder of the section, we will focus only on the digraphs in $\mathcal{K}$.
 In particular, we will establish the sufficiency of condition-A by showing that the digraphs in $\K$ are structurally controllable.
-We can do this because the digraphs in $\mathcal{K}$ are minimal with respect to condition-A and, moreover, the property of being structural controllability is monotone with respect to edges:
+We can do this because the digraphs in $\mathcal{K}$ are minimal with respect to condition-A and, moreover, the property of being structural controllability is monotone with respect to edge-set inclusion: